Mettle (character): Heroic Age

 Mettle is recruited into the Avengers Academy along with five other students who have been affected by Osborn.
 In a sparring session with Reptil, he is shown to withstand intense heat from a flame thrower with no effect.
 Noticing that they have been joined by Veil, he comments on her costume, but she becomes frightened by his appearance, changing into her gas form.

 He is portrayed as a more responsible member of the new recruits, after discovering that they will all have a training session with Justice and Speedball.
-Striker complains about the incident at Stamford, stating that Speedball was stupid in his battle with Nitro.
-Mettle instead stated that he would be the perfect teacher, given that with their abilities one wrong move, anyone could be a potential murderer.
 During their training session, Speedball increases the difficulty, with Hazmat responding with a radiation blast.
 Justice suggests that he take a break.
-Then Finesse notices Speedball and Quicksilver arguing about keeping a secret from the cadets.
-By accessing secret computer files, the students realize that they are not the most powerful, the smartest, or even the most highly trained kids that Osborn kidnapped.
+Finesse later notices Speedball and Quicksilver arguing about keeping a secret from the cadets.
+By accessing secret computer files, the students realize that they are not the most powerful, the smartest, or even the most highly trained kids who Osborn kidnapped.
 Instead, they have been chosen for the academy because they have the greatest potential to go rogue and become dangerous villains.

-On a visit to the Raft, Mettle, Hazmat, and Veil plan to seek out Norman Osborn in his cell to kill him for revenge.
-Hazmat used her power to cause a blackout, giving them enough time for Mettle to rip the Osborn's cell door.
-However, they let him live when Osborn said he could fix them.
-When the students were questioned about who caused the blackout, Mettle lied and said it seemed fate led them to Osborn.
-Mettle has fought against Arsenal, Whirlwind, Mentallo, and Absorbing Man.
-After a video of Tigra's assault by the Hood, Mettle refuses to go with Hazmat, Veil, and Striker to get revenge.
+On a visit to the Raft, Mettle, Hazmat, and Veil plan to find and kill Norman Osborn and kill him for revenge.
+Hazmat uses her power to cause a blackout, giving Mettle enough time to rip open Osborn's cell door.
+However, the three let Osborn live when he states that he can fix them.
+When the students are questioned about who caused the blackout, Mettle lies and says that fate led them to Osborn.

 In an attempt to bring back the Wasp, Veil mistakenly resurrects Carina Walters, Michael Korvac's wife.
 Korvac senses her and arrives to take her back.
 When Carina refuses to go with him, Korvac attacks, but the Avengers show up to battle him.
 Carina temporarily transforms Mettle and his teammates to obtain powers from their future selves to defeat Korvac.
 He punches through Korvac, thinking that he killed him.
 It is later revealed that his future self seemed comfortable with killing, which scares Mettle.
-After the fight, Mettle seeks out Hazmat in the student's lounge where they share an emotional moment knowing they may never be cured.

-At the Prom, Mettle and Hazmat shared their thoughts and feelings and decided to start a romantic relationship.
+After the fight, Mettle seeks out Hazmat in the student's lounge.
+They share an emotional moment, knowing they may never be cured.
+At prom, Mettle and Hazmat enter a romantic relationship.